mykhakos/FreshPointSync/docs/source/product/serialize_product_data.rst

 Serializing Product Snapshots
 =============================

-As mentioned previously, product snapshots, being Pydantic models, can be easily serialized and deserialized.
-This is useful for storing snapshots in a database, or for sending them over the network.
+Product snapshots, being Pydantic models, can be easily serialized and deserialized.
+This is useful for sending product data over the network or storing it in a database, for example.

 Serializing a Product Snapshot
 ------------------------------